mylogin/sitemap/README.md

 Columns: `reason`

 ### HTTPS options
+HTTPS support is implemented using the OpenSSL library and is enabled by default.
+To use HTTPS add/remove `CPPHTTPLIB_OPENSSL_SUPPORT` macro from sitemap.h and run `make`. `libcrypto`, `libssl` (`libcrypt32`, `libcryptui` on Windows) should be available.
+See HTTPS options below.

 #### cert_verification
 Enables server certificate verification.
 If neither `ca_cert_file_path` nor `ca_cert_dir_path` is defined, the default locations will be used to load trusted CA certificates.
 If an error occurs during the verification process, the last error is logged to the error_reply log.
 Disabled by default.